 Day 01: Arrival and Transfer to the Hotel

-Upon your arrival at the airport, a representative staff will pick you up from the airport.
+Upon your arrival at the airport on the very first day of 13 Days Gokyo Lake trekking, a representative staff will pick you up from the airport.
 You will then get transferred to the hotel where you will get briefed about the trip in detail.
 You can stay overnight at the hotel in Kathmandu.

 Day 02: Free and Arrangement day